Current Lab Members

 Christopher grew up on the coast of Texas, in the United States.
 His love for the ocean started at a very young age when his family would frequently vacation to the Gulf of Mexico during the summer months.
 He received a Bachelor's of Science in Wildlife and Fisheries Sciences at Texas A&M University (gig 'em!) but his interest in coral reef ecosystems brought him to James Cook University (JCU).
 He recently completed his Masters of Science at JCU under the supervision of Prof. David Bellwood.
 His Minor Project thesis involved identifying the taxonomic and functional composition of fish assemblages within reefs, seagrass and mangroves, and how this differs between the Caribbean and the Indo-Pacific regions.

-Being born in the transition between the Brazilian savannah and the rainforest, Alexandre has always been fascinated with biological diversity.
-This fascination led him to study Biological Sciences at the Universidade Federal de Minas Gerais, where he developed his interest in aquatic organisms.
-Although freshwater fishes taught him a lot, he decided to fulfill an old passion for the sea and went to the Universidade Federal de Santa Catarina in search of the salty marine environments.
-There, he undertook his Masters in Ecology examining evolutionary processes that were underlying the formation of the latitudinal diversity gradient for reef fishes, supervised by Prof. Sergio Floeter.
-To dive deeper into the evolution of reef environments, he decided to move even farther from home to Prof. Bellwood’s lab where he will be starting his PhD in 2017.
-Believing that behind biodiversity patterns there is always good stories, he intends to disentangle the complex effects of biological interactions and changing environmental conditions on functional and phylogenetic diversification through time and space in coral reefs.
+Being born where the Brazilian savannah meets the rainforest, Alexandre has always been fascinated with biological diversity.
+This fascination led him to study Biological Sciences, and during his degree he started working with freshwater fishes.
+Although these fishes taught him a lot, he decided to fulfill a passion for the sea and went on a search for salty marine environments.
+In the southern Brazilian coast, he undertook a Masters in Ecology examining evolutionary processes related to the latitudinal distribution of reef fish diversity.
+Then, to dive deeper into the evolution of reefs, he decided to make a move far from home and is now doing his PhD in Australia under the supervision of Peter Cowman and David Bellwood.
+Motivated by the belief that there are always good stories behind biodiversity, he intends to disentangle the historical process of functional and phylogenetic diversification in space and time on coral reefs.

 MICHALIS MIHALITSIS - PhD candidate